faturra/sipw-smbdgroup2/README.md

 # Usage

 * Run services :
+`docker-compose up`
+or run service in the backgrond
 `docker-compose up -d`

-or run services in the foreground:
+* Run services in the foreground:
 `docker-compose up --build`

 * Inspect volume: